Table of Contents

 Safety and sanitation checklists for businesses are nothing new.
 Long before COVID-19, businesses of all types practiced standard operating procedures (SOPs) to promote hygiene and preventive healthcare.

 For example, restaurants are usually required to prepare, handle, and store food in a certain manner.
-The pandemic has caused sanitation checklists to become more specific.
+Unless you’re running an e-commerce business, the pandemic has caused most sanitation checklists to become a lot more specific.
 A general daily COVID -19 sanitation checklist should emphasize that: :

 - Employees who feel unwell should stay home and seek medical attention.